Nasal Polyps Symptoms | Natural Cure for Nasal Polyps

 This belief suggests that when allergens are inhaled, they irritate the mucosal lining.
 As a reaction of the mucous membrane, a polyp is formed to indicate that it has been affected by an allergen.

-Another belief has it that polyps are the result of asthma attacks and other existing respiratory ailments.
+Another belief is that polyps are the result of asthma attacks and other existing respiratory ailments.
 In some cases of polyps that are thought to be of this nature, pain and bleeding may occur, which may suggest an intranasal tumor.

 • Allergy may cause polyps.
 Ethmoidal polyps are usually of allergic origin.